edgio-docs/edgio-docs/rest_api/openapi/description.md

 Get started with our latest APIs by performing the following steps:

-1. [Create an API client](https://docs.edg.io/guides/develop/rest_api/authentication#administering-api-clients) for the desired application.
-Authorize this client by only assigning it the [scope(s)](https://docs.edg.io/guides/develop/rest_api/authentication#scopes) required by the endpoint(s) with which it will interact.
+1. <a href="https://docs.edg.io/guides/develop/rest_api/authentication#administering-api-clients" target="_blank">Create an API client</a> for the desired application.
+Authorize this client by only assigning it the <a href="https://docs.edg.io/guides/develop/rest_api/authentication#scopes" target="_blank">scope(s)</a> required by the endpoint(s) with which it will interact.
-2. Use this client's ID and secret key to [generate a temporary access token](https://docs.edg.io/guides/develop/rest_api/authentication#generating-access-tokens).
+2. Use this client's ID and secret key to <a href="https://docs.edg.io/guides/develop/rest_api/authentication#generating-access-tokens" target="_blank">generate a temporary access token</a>.
-3. [Authorize your API requests](https://docs.edg.io/guides/develop/rest_api/authentication#authorizing-requests) using the temporary access token generated in the previous step.
+3. <a href="https://docs.edg.io/guides/develop/rest_api/authentication#authorizing-requests" target="_blank">Authorize your API requests</a> using the temporary access token generated in the previous step.

 ## Scopes